Bless the work of our hands...

 When Mike left Buckner to begin Orphan Outreach, Eraina went with him.
 Together, she and Bryan helped to launch the organization.

 “So, we have been around from the beginning,” Bryan explained.
 “Eraina worked on staff for about a year, but then we started having kids and she decided to stay home.”

-Bryan and Eraina have four children, ages 10, 8, 6, and 4.
-While they were no longer formally involved, they kept in touch with Orphan Outreach; until three years ago, when Bryan joined the board.
+Bryan and Eraina now have four children.
+While they were no longer formally involved, they kept in touch with Orphan Outreach; until 2017, when Bryan joined the board.